 As you can see from my photo up top, I enjoy any excursion outside - hiking, camping, mountaineering (favorite mountain is Mount Shasta).

 In college, I was a history major focusing on wartime technology advancements.
-For my senior capstone project, I wrote about how the Claude Chappe semaphore, a precursor to the telescope, affected and was influenced by the political and socioeconomic landscape in which it arose.
+For my senior capstone project, I wrote about how the Claude Chappe semaphore, a precursor to the telegraph, affected and was influenced by the political and socioeconomic landscape in which it arose.